Affordable Budget-Friendly Activities on Santo

 1.Cool Off in Crystal-Clear Waters of Riri Blue Hole - CHEAP

 We may be so predictable for starting off this list of cheap things to do in Santo with a blue hole but, well, who doesn't want to visit a blue hole?!
-As good as any is the Riri Blue Hole.
+As good as any is the Riri Blue Hole, especially with the unique option to take an outrigger canoe ride to get there.

 Upon arrival, you'll find yourself surrounded by lush jungle with platforms for easy access, plus facilities including bathrooms and changing areas thoughtfully provided by locals.
 The blue hole itself features a swing rope for those seeking a bit of adventure, though the overall atmosphere encourages languid soaks, a little snorkelling if you have the gear, and a moment to embrace the beauty of this hidden grove.